yoshi-1224/CTF-practices/make_a_face.md

   open(EYES,"eyes".$q->param('Eyes'));
 ```

 The security flaw here is that the second argument of these ```open()``` functions comes from user input which is not sanitized at all.
-A normal usage through the browser would not affect the application; however, it is possible that a user sends arbitrary data that may not correspond with the data types specified in html and/or javascript.
-See the follwing code snippet that creates the form
+A normal usage through the browser would not trigger any vulnerability; however, it is possible that a user sends arbitrary data that may not correspond with the data types specified in html and/or javascript.
+See the following code block that creates the form

 ```
 $q->table(